 - Winter Gloves – A knitted or leather pair of gloves always come in handy when it is bitterly cold outside!

-What to Expect: – Tips & Tricks to Enjoy your Ski Holiday
+What to Expect – Tips & Tricks to Enjoy your Ski Holiday

-You’ll Definitely Fall Over – a lot.
+You’ll Definitely Fall Over

-Take a Lesson!
+Take a Lesson

-I would highly recommend booking in for a lesson on your first day.
+Whether it’s your first real time on snow, or you haven’t been in a long time, I would highly recommend booking in for a lesson on your first day.
 Not only will you get advice from a professional, you will also get a tour around the mountain.
 Lessons are not just for newbies.
 They’re also great way to refresh your memory on how to get down the mountain safely.
 It’s important to take it slow, and never overestimate your ability.

-Stay Fed & Watered Throughout the Day.
+Stay Fed & Watered Throughout the Day